KenDickey/Cuis-Smalltalk-Tonel-Browser/README.md

 reader baseNameForFileOut.
 "Print this"
 ````

+As a matter of fact, this is how browsing Tonel works!
+A Tonel file
+is read, then filed out as a chunk file, then the usual code
+browser reads it.

 Note that this is a fairly complete port of STON,
 but a "lite" port of Tonel from the Bee Smalltalk folks --
 NOT a port of the mountain of code from Pharo.